 To sum it up, eat these berries to aid UTI prevention:

 And (or) have a glass of water with D-mannose if it’s not berry season.
-You can buy it in many health stores (Sprouts, Whole foods etc.).
+You can buy it in many health stores (Sprouts, Whole Foods Market, etc.).
 The cheapest option that I have found so far is to buy it in bulk on Amazon:

 2) or a smaller size: Now Foods D-mannose Powder, 3-Ounce